1995 Palo Verde, Arizona, derailment: Incident

+One of the notes was found by Neal Hallford, a passenger traveling from Oklahoma to San Diego.

 It was found that the rails had been shifted out of position to cause the derailment, but only after they had been connected with wires.
 This kept the track circuit closed, circumventing safety systems designed to warn locomotive engineers of track problems, and suggested that the saboteurs had a working knowledge of railroads.
 The attack was likened to the 1939 wreck of the City of San Francisco, in which a similar method killed 24 people.

 Following the incident, Amtrak President Thomas Downs told CNN that improved monitoring and security measures have greatly reduced the chances of a similar incident.

 After 1996, the Sunset Limited was rerouted to south of Phoenix (approaching no closer than Maricopa) due to the desire of Union Pacific to abandon this stretch of track for its through trains between southern New Mexico and southern California.
 The section of track, now known as the Roll Industrial Lead of the Phoenix Subdivision, on which the derailment took place is now used as storage track only.